GabrielAugusto1996/kafka-streams-api-for-developers/README.md

 FlatMapValues can´t change the key, FlatMap can change the key.
 Map is used to transform a single element, while FlatMap is used to transform multiple elements.
+Merge operator can combine more than one kafka stream and convert into a single kafka stream